CasualCoder91/N_Body/docs/NBodySimulation/DataReduction.rst

 ^^^^^^^^^^

 Testing FITS files generated with no input sources still yield some amount of detected sources.
-For parameters used during (???)
-125 sources were detected from an empty background.
+With the :ref:`25_parameters-label` used for the 25 simulations, 125 sources were detected from an empty background.
 The FITS files contain a raster of 64 images, sometimes overlapping and sometimes separated by one pixel due to rounding.
 This leads to wrong detections at the corners.
 However, this effect only explains a fraction of the detections.

+.. _masking_bright_stars-label:

 Masking bright stars
 ^^^^^^^^^^^^^^^^^^^^